 After the first feast, Haman went home and built a gallows on which to hang Mordechai.

-That night, reminded of how Mordechai had revealed an assassination plot, Achashverosh instructed Haman to reward Mordechai by immediately leading him through town, dressed in royal robes, on the royal steed.
+That night, Achashverosh instructed Haman to reward Mordechai for revealing an assassination plot by immediately leading him through town, dressed in royal robes, on the royal steed.